- Majors and Minors

 THEATER 340D SEMINARS IN THEATER: EUGENE O'NEILL AND HIS AMERICA The life, times, and works of the United States' most honored playwright, with special emphasis on the New London roots of many of his dramas.
 This is the same course as American Studies 339.

 Open to juniors and seniors.
 Enrollment limited to 15 students.
 This is a designated writing course.
 Staff

-Open to juniors on SATA Vietnam.
+Open to juniors, and seniors.
 Enrollment limited to 16 students.
 Staff

 THEATER 296 FIELD WORK Supervised practical work at an established theater company or organization.
 Students will work under the supervision of an official or director of the field theater and will keep a journal or record of the experience, including analysis from a theoretical viewpoint, which will be submitted to the supervising faculty member.
 Under exceptional circumstances, students may enroll for more than four hours in field work credit in a given semester.

 Prerequisite: Completion of four courses in theater, recommendation of the supervising faculty member, practical experience, permission of the participating organization and field supervisor and approval by the advisory committee on theater.
 Staff